Transrectal or transperineal prostate biopsy: which is best?

 In addition, perhaps the biggest downside of the transrectal approach is that it is harder/impossible to reach the part of the prostate (the anterior, or frontal aspect) that is furthest away from the biopsy needle.
 This leads to poor ‘sampling’ – in that the tissue samples collected by the needles may miss any cancer found in this part of the prostate, leading to an inaccurate biopsy.
 Playing devil’s advocate, you could imagine that in a worst-case scenario cancer is present in the anterior portion while no cancer is present in the other parts of the prostate.
 A transrectal approach might miss the cancer in the anterior, with the biopsy coming back clear from the other parts of the prostate.
 In essence, all parts of the prostate need to be sampled completely for the most accurate biopsy result.

-Transperineal biopsy method
+Transperineal prostate biopsy method

 The answer to the above problems lies in using a transperineal approach to inserting the needles – meaning that the needles go through the perineum (the area behind the scrotum and in front of the anus) instead of through the rectum.
 A brachytherapy grid is placed over the perineum to allow accurate placement of the biopsy needle within the prostate, together with the use of an ultrasound probe to direct the urologist.
 This allows better sampling of all parts of the prostate, including the anterior section.
 Compare the two images below showing a transrectal approach first and a transperineal approach second, and notice how the transperineal approach allows us better access to all parts of the prostate.